 Beyond the entry level of Blue, Wyndham Rewards has three elite membership levels.

 - Blue membership is that beginner-level tier, given immediately upon joining.
-Right off the bat, you'll get free WiFi and can earn points with every stay, as well as access to discounted room rates ('The Rewarding Rate'), which may be lower than a hotel's Best Available Rate.
+Right off the bat, you'll get free WiFi and can earn points with every stay, as well as access to discounted rewards member rates and Rollover Nights, which see any excess qualifying nights at the end of your membership year counted towards your next status qualification.

-- Gold membership can be yours after just three nights, offering all the benefits of Blue plus late check-out (subject to availability), 10% bonus points earned on every stay, a higher priority for bedding requests (such as for a single king bed, when you've booked a twin room), and more.
+- Gold membership can be yours after just five nights, offering all the benefits of Blue plus late check-out (subject to availability), 10% bonus points earned on every stay, preferred room choice and a dedicated customer service line.

 How do I earn Wyndham Rewards points?